Deluxe Media: History

 Deluxe began as a film processing laboratory established in 1915 by William Fox under the name De Luxe as part of his eponymous film conglomerate corporation in Fort Lee, New Jersey.

 In 1916, Fox Film Corporation opened its studio in Hollywood on 13 acres at Sunset and Western.
 The first Deluxe film laboratory on the west coast was built on the south side of the lot (Fernwood and Serrano), and the laboratory was moved to the new Fox studios building on Manhattan's west side in 1919, where it remained for over 40 years.
 The "business manager" (later president) of the laboratory was Alan E. Freedman, who guided the company into the 1960s.

-In 1927, Fox (Deluxe) received a patent for sound-on-film, the Fox Movietone process.
+In 1927, Fox (Deluxe) received a patent for sound-on-film, the Fox Movietone system.
 In 1927, "Sunrise: A Song of Two Humans," an early Movietone film, opened.
 Fox Movietone News, ran weekly in theaters until 1963.

 During the Great Depression, Fox Film Corporation encountered financial difficulties.
 Among the actions taken to maintain liquidity, Fox sold the laboratories in 1932 to Freedman, who renamed the operation Deluxe.
 Under Freedman's leadership, Deluxe added two more plants in Chicago and Toronto.
 In January 1934, Fox was granted an option to rebuy DeLuxe before December 31, 1938.
 On 31 May 1935, under Sidney Kent, Fox merged his film company with Twentieth Century Pictures to form The Twentieth Century-Fox Film Corporation following a bank-infused reorganisation.
 The merged company then exercised this option in July 1936, with Freedman remaining as president.

 In 1953, Deluxe developed the widescreen format CinemaScope.
 Titles included "There's No Business Like Show Business" (1954) and "The Seven Year Itch" (1955).
 Other innovations included the processing and sound striping of CinemaScope, and were patented and/or received Academy awards.

 In 1962 Freedman retired.
 In the 1960s, Deluxe closed its New York plant, followed by its plants in Chicago and Toronto, as motion picture production declined on the East Coast.